📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Collaborator Contribution The authors of this technical report are part of this AHRC network group.
 Further, the PI will be a consultant for World Bank to apply the new guidance for a study commissioned by the World Bank/Nigerian government in Nigeria.

 Impact - 2.5 day hybrid meeting in Washington, DC at the World Bank January 31-February 2, 2024.
 It involved members of the core network/network's advisory committee (PI, Monica Pinilla, Dan Mont, Alex Cote, Ludovico Carraro, Ketevan Melikadze, Maia Bagrationi, Zachary Morris, Pamela Smith).
-Meeting costs/travel were covered by World Bank - This technical working group will draft/review an official World Bank guidance document on measuring and applying extra costs estimates as part
+Meeting costs/travel were covered by World Bank - 2 day hybrid meeting in Washington DC in February 2025 to further refine the guidance.
+It involved many of the core network members. - This technical working group has drafted a guidance document on measuring and applying extra costs estimates.
+It is currently being reviewed by the World Bank so that it can be an official World Bank document.

 Start Year 2024